Who would have guessed that COVID-19 would transform into a savage global beast?

 When you exercise, you sleep better.
 You have increased stamina and endurance to deal with physical and mental challenges.
 It also improves your mood and enhances mental alertness.

-Even if you aren’t one of those young attorneys who can easily spring into action, there are exercise routines to suit your circumstances.
+Even if you aren’t one of those young bucks who can easily spring into action, there are exercise routines to suit your circumstances.
 (I don’t want you cracking a bone, and most definitely not during a pandemic.)

 I get most of my physical workouts from watching Leslie Sansone on YouTube.
 Her routines are moderate but get the job done.
 Even people in their 80s find what she does doable.